-After placing 2 x 10^4 cells/well in 96-well microplate (Costar®) with 300 IL capacity and allowed to attach incubating at 310 K for 48 h, HCT-15 (colon), HeLa (cervix-uterine), MCF-7 (breast) and PC-3 (prostate) human carcinoma cells were treated with the Ni^{II}, Pd^{II}, and Pt^{II} complexes.
-The metal complexes (cisplatin and tioconazole control was added to the plates to act as a positive and comparative control) were tested in 5% DMSO and in a physiological solution to 0.9% NaCl to give a 1 mM stock solution.
+After plating 2 x 10^4 cells/well in 96-well microplate (Costar®) with 300 IL capacity and allowed to attach incubating at 310 K for 48 h, HCT-15 (colon), HeLa (cervix-uterine), MCF-7 (breast) and PC-3 (prostate) human carcinoma cells were treated with the Ni^{II}, Pd^{II}, and Pt^{II} complexes.
+The tested metal complexes (cisplatin and tioconazole control was added to the plates to act as a positive and comparative control) were made up in 5% DMSO and saline to give a 1 mM stock solution by initial dissolution in DMSO followed by dilution with saline.
 Two rows free of drug solution acted as the 100% cell survival control.
 Sonication was sometimes used to facilitate complete dissolution.
 Serial dilutions were carried out to give final screening, concentrations of the coordination compounds of 400, 200, 20, 2 and 0.2 μ M (final concentration of DMSO of 0.5% (v/v)).
 Aliquots of 50 μ L of these solutions were added to the wells (in triplicate) already containing 150 μ L of media, so that the final concentrations were 0.01, 0.1, 1, 10, and 100 μ g/mL (final concentration of DMSO of 0.125% (v/v)).
 The cells were exposed to the complex for 24 h, which then was removed and the cells washed with washing media followed by the addition of 200 μ L of fresh RPMI media.
 Then the cells were incubated for 72 h of recovery time.
-The remaining biomass was then estimated by the sulforhodamine B assay [34-36] (SRB assay).
+The remaining biomass was then estimated by the sulforhodamine B assay[34-36] (SRB assay).
 The four screening concentrations were used in an initial test of activity.
 The selected complexes were then tested for half maximal inhibitory concentration (IC50) values determination.
 Each assay was done in triplicate.
 IC50 values were obtained from plots of % cell survival against log of the drug concentration.